microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-move.md

 To move a DriveItem to a new parent item, your app requests to update the **parentReference** of the DriveItem to move.

-This is a special case of the [Update](driveitem-update.md) method.
+The move is a special case of the [Update](driveitem-update.md) method.
 Your app can combine moving an item to a new container and updating other properties of the item into a single request.

-Items cannot be moved between [Drives](../resources/drive.md) using this request.
+Items can't be moved between [Drives](../resources/drive.md) using this request.

 [!INCLUDE [national-cloud-support](../../includes/all-clouds.md)]